Data Protection & Privacy

 How it Works

-Law No. 19.628 is structured around regulatory requirements for personal data protection, combining principles, data subject rights, and obligations for data controllers and processors, with enforcement by penalties and oversight.
+The Chile Personal Data Protection Law — Law No. 19.628 is structured around regulatory requirements for the protection of personal data, combining principles, data subject rights, and obligations for data controllers and processors.
+It outlines security safeguards and technical and organizational measures across the data processing lifecycle, and establishes risk management processes, governance domains, and compliance duties enforced by penalties and oversight.

 Key Elements